On 25th May 2018, the European General Data Protection Regulation (GDPR) replaced the Data Protection Act 1998.

 For more information about the DfE’s data sharing process, please visit https://www.gov.uk/data-protection-how-we-collect-and-share-research-data.

 For information about which organisations the DfE has provided pupil information (and for which project), please visit the following website: https://www.gov.uk/government/publications/national-pupil-database-requests-received.

 Under data protection legislation, parents and pupils have the right to request access to information about them that we hold, through a Subject Access Request.

 Parents/carers can make a request with respect to their child’s data where the child is not considered mature enough to understand their rights over their own data (usually under the age of 12), or where the child has provided consent.

 Parents also have the right to make a subject access request with respect to any personal data the school holds about them.
 If you make a subject access request, and if we do hold information about you or your child, we will:

 Individuals also have the right for their personal information to be transmitted electronically to another organisation in certain circumstances.

 If you would like to make a request please contact our school office.

 Parents/carers also have a legal right to access to their child’s educational record.
-To request access, please contact email@example.com for attention of M J Blake Headteacher.
+To request access, please contact firstname.lastname@example.org for the attention of Mr James Blake (Headteacher).

 You also have the right to: